 2. What do these passages say about God?

 3. Why did Adam and Eve eat the fruit?

 4. Why is it so bad that they ate the fruit?

 6. What are some of the consequences of sin?

 7. Are you a “Pretty Good Person?”
-Many times we consider ourselves to be “a pretty good person” because we compare ourselves to the people around us rather to God’s perfect standard, but it is important for us each to realize just how far we fall from God’s standard.
+Many times we consider ourselves to be “a pretty good person” because we compare ourselves to the people around us rather than to God’s perfect standard, but it is important for each of us to realize just how far we fall from God’s standard.
 Let’s take just a few of the 10 commandments and see how you do…

 SIN REPORT CARD